thoughtspot/thoughtspot.github.io/_admin/setup/sync-users-and-groups-from-ldap.md

 ---
 title: [Sync users and groups from LDAP]
 last_updated: 5/5/2021
-summary: "Use this procedure to synchronize your ThoughtSpot system with an LDAP server through Active Directory."
+summary: "Use this procedure to synchronize your ThoughtSpot system with an LDAP server through Active Directory or OpenLDAP."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-ThoughtSpot provides a script that allows you to sync your Active Directory users and groups within ThoughtSpot so you can assign the proper privileges.
-You can sync new users who are assigned to existing ThoughtSpot groups within Active Directory, programmatically assigning them the privileges of those groups.
+ThoughtSpot provides a script that allows you to sync your Active Directory or OpenLDAP users and groups within ThoughtSpot so you can assign the proper privileges.
+You can sync new users who are assigned to existing ThoughtSpot groups within Active Directory or OpenLDAP, programmatically assigning them the privileges of those groups.
 When you sync new groups, you must manually assign them privileges in the ThoughtSpot [group administration interface]({{ site.baseurl }}/admin/ts-cloud/groups.html).

-This Active Directory sync script is not the same as LDAP authentication.
-However, if your [SAML SSO]({{ site.baseurl }}/admin/ts-cloud/authentication-integration) is properly set up, and your IdP is synced with your LDAP, new AD users that you add using this script can authenticate using SAML SSO.
+This Active Directory or OpenLDAP sync script is not the same as LDAP authentication.
+However, if your [SAML SSO]({{ site.baseurl }}/admin/ts-cloud/authentication-integration) is properly set up, and your IdP is synced with your LDAP, new AD or OpenLDAP users that you add using this script can authenticate using SAML SSO.

 ## Prerequisites